Skip to main content

 It gives AI assistants offline access to the full n8n node catalogue, community workflow examples, and workflow validation without requiring a live n8n instance.

-What the MCP server provides
+What the n8n-as-code MCP server provides

 ToolDescription